Slow Cooked Black Bean Chili Con Carne (Dutch Oven)

 And the BEST way, serve up your pot of chili as a bowl alongside white rice and all my favorite toppings.
 Cheddar cheese, sour cream, guacamole, a chopped salad, finely chopped red onions, green chilies (or Jalapeno peppers)

 Leftovers?
 Lucky you!
-Here’s what to do with them.
+Here’s how to store them.

 Any leftover chili (once it’s cooled) can be kept in the fridge in an airtight container for up to 3 days.
 Like most slow-cooked dishes, they only get better the next day, so batch-cook this one!
 To reheat, pop everything back into your French oven and warm up on low heat on top of the stove.